Voultapher/sort-research-rs/writeup/glidesort_perf_analysis/text.md

 <img src="assets/broadwell-rust_ipn_stable-vs-rust_glidesort_stable-hot-u64.png" width=600 />

 In a head to head comparison, rust_ipn_stable performs better than rust_glidesort_stable on Broadwell for most patterns.
 Eg. saws_short being ~2.1x faster at 1k elements, and random ~1.6x faster at 1k.
-For very large data sets 1m+ rust_glidesort_stable pulls ahead.
+For very large data sets (1m+) rust_glidesort_stable pulls ahead.

 ## Author's conclusion and opinion

 Glidesort is an impressive sort implementation!
 Even more so, given it passes the sort-research-rs test suite.
 Something none of the tested cpp and c based sort implementations do, not even all the tested Rust ones [[5](https://github.com/emilk/drop-merge-sort/issues/23)].
 It tries to be good in all scenarios, and given large enough inputs, will outperform all tested implementations except fluxsort.
 It is particularly good when running on the Arm based M1 Pro chip.
 At the same time it is very complex, which shows on older hardware where it needs very large inputs to outperform ipn_stable.
 One stated goal of glidesort's author Orson Peters, is adoption as the Rust standard library `slice::sort` implementation.
 I'm pursuing the same goal with my ipn family of sort implementations, for both `slice::sort` and `slice::sort_unstable`.
 Our approaches are quite different, glidesort is a ground up novel implementation, while ipn_stable and ipn_unstable take the existing standard library implementations as base and tweak or replace components.
 With the explicit goal of improving performance with very little performance regression across the wider Rust ecosystem.
 The major limiting factor in getting things into the Rust standard library is reviewer bandwidth.
 At the time of writing, there are a total 4 people doing all the reviews for the Rust standard library.
 Sort implementations are particularly difficult to review, as it combines lots of unsafe code with user provided logic in the user-provided comparison function.
 The core performance of ipn_stable can be achieved with ~500 LoC, with the rest responsible for low cardinality exploitation.
 In addition the formally verified Timsort algorithm stays the same in ipn_stable.
-The graphs comparing rust_ipn_stable to rust_std_stable shows near universal improvements.
+The graphs comparing rust_ipn_stable to rust_std_stable show near universal improvements.
 In contrast rust_glidesort_stable is unable to efficiently sort small inputs with existing streaks.
 This could be fixed relatively simply, but even then some patterns remain where it is a performance regression up to ~2k elements.
 A standard library implementation should be good in the widest imaginable set of circumstances, or at least not bad.
 And what looks good in a benchmark like a 4 element sorting network for size 4 inputs, is worse than insertion sort when tested with cold CPU caches.
 Not to be ignored is binary size.
 All of the complexity in glidesort comes with a hefty binary size overhead. ipn_stable also incurs a large binary size increase compared to the existing implementation, but significantly less than glidesort.
 As noted before, debug performance can have wide ranging developer experience impacts.
 Here both glidesort and ipn_stable show performance regressions, but again ipn_stable significantly less so.
 Where glidesort really shines is very large inputs, yet if your program spends several milliseconds or more inside a single `slice::sort` call, you should probably consider using a multi-threaded sort implementation like ips4o [[6](https://github.com/ips4o/ips4o)] that can use your hardware resources more efficiently.
 The standard library implementation should also work well on a wide range of hardware, ipn_stable seems to better utilize weaker and older designs, but the data is not sufficient to say this with any confidence.
 Another issue with the current implementation of glidesort is, it always requires a stack array of 48 elements.
 The elements can have nearly arbitrary sizes, as they are user-defined types.
 Certain types could overflow the stack, especially on embedded devices. ipn_stable also uses a stack array of 32 elements, but only if the user-defined type is ` mem::size_of::<T>() <= mem::size_of::<[usize; 4]>()`, otherwise falling back to slower code.
 As a potential standard library implementation, I think the advantages glidesort has over ipn_stable are too narrow to justify the added complexity, potential embedded problems, additional binary size and debug performance regression.

 That said, this analysis looks at the current state of the respective implementations.
 Both may change in the future, and there is a possible future where the best of glidesort and ipn_stable is combined.
 Most modern sort implementations have a long lineage of ideas and concepts they incorporate from earlier implementations and designs.